cwru-noteable/noteable-project/README.md

 Additionally, multiple independent users of the system can update information on an item, for example a particular model of mechanical pencil, and that updated information would be available to all other users.

+## Installation Instructions
+1. download and unzip
+2. Open 2 terminal windows (one for frontend, one for backend) and cd Frontend/ for one and cd Backend/ for the other

+Installing Frontend:
+`cd Frontend`
+`npm install`
+rename `/src/login.js` to `/src/Login.js` (we don't know why it doesn't preserve case)

+Installing Backend:
+`npm install`

+Running Frontend
+ `npm start`

+Running Backend
+`node app.js`